google-deepmind/mujoco/doc/overview.rst

 - The default value of :ref:`gravity<option>` is (0, 0, -9.81), which corresponds to Earth surface gravity in MKS.
   Note that this does not really define system of units to be MKS, since we might be using CGS on `Enceladus <https://en.wikipedia.org/wiki/Enceladus>`__.
-- The default value of :ref:`geom density<geom>` (used to infer body masses and inertias) is 1000, which corresponds to the density of water in MKS.
+- The default value of :ref:`geom density<body-geom>` (used to infer body masses and inertias) is 1000, which corresponds to the density of water in MKS.

 Once a consistent system of basic units (length, mass, time) is chosen, all derived units correspond to this system, as